aiven/devportal/docs/products/m3db/howto/grafana.rst

-Visualise M3DB Data with Grafana
+Visualize M3DB data with Grafana
 ================================

 Since M3DB is best for time series data, consisting of many individual metrics, then it's nicer to visualise the data than try to view it in a table or log.
 Luckily, Aiven can set up the Grafana and the integration between the two services for you.